Master of Education (Languages Education) (Progressive level entry)

 Recommended Study Pattern

-Students are required to undertake study in seven compulsory topics and five option topics chosen from a range of option topics available and aimed at providing students with the opportunity to critically examine recent literature, engage in debate and reflection, and expand and apply in-depth knowledge of policies and practices in curriculum, pedagogy and assessment with a focus in language education.
+Students are required to undertake study in seven compulsory subjects and five elective subjects chosen from a range of electives available and aimed at providing students with the opportunity to critically examine recent literature, engage in debate and reflection, and expand and apply in-depth knowledge of policies and practices in curriculum, pedagogy and assessment with a focus in language education.

-To complete the requirements of the Master of Education (Languages Education) (Progressive level entry), students must successfully complete seven core (compulsory) topics and five option topics chosen from an extensive range of option topics.
+To complete the requirements of the Master of Education (Languages Education) (Progressive level entry), students must successfully complete seven core (compulsory) subjects and five elective subjects chosen from an extensive range of electives.